01183 218197

 Credit Cards

-Though it is sometimes possible to hire cars using a debit card we don't advise doing so as it severely limits your choice and you may find that you are then obliged to purchase their excess protection policy at great expense.
+Though it is possible to hire cars using a debit card, we don't advise doing it if you have the choice to use a credit card.
+It limits your choice and you may find that you are then obliged to purchase their excess protection policy at great expense.
+If you only have a debit card, you can get quotes through Clarify Car Hire

 Most car hire companies insist on credit cards.
 Check the terms and conditions.
 It is quite common for the rental company to require the same card that was used for the booking (partly as proof of identity).
 Some companies will require more than one credit card.

-The moral of the tale – use a credit card – and if you haven't got one consider one of those recommended in our separate article: Good Credit Cards to use Abroad
+The moral of the tale – use a credit card if you can – and if you haven't got one consider one of those recommended in our separate article: Good Credit Cards to use Abroad

 Next: picking up your car